Efiamotu-1/blog-rails-mv/README.md

 ### Key Features <a name="key-features"></a>

-- add validations
+- add routes
-- Set up rspec for testing
+- add actions for controller
-- add tests for models
+- add views for each controller

 <p align="right">(<a href="#readme-top">back to top</a>)</p>